aimfeld/ZendDiCompiler/README.md

 ## Code scan log

 ZendDiCompiler logs problems found during code scanning in `data/ZendDiCompiler/code-scan.log`.
 If you can't retrieve an object from ZendDiCompiler, you will probably find the reason in this log.
-The most common problem is that you have untyped scalar parameters instead of a [parameter array](#passing-all-runtime-parameters-in-a-single-array) in your constructors without providing values in your [Zend\Di configuration](http://framework.zend.com/manual/current/en/modules/zend.di.configuration.html).
+The most common problem is that you have untyped scalar parameters instead of a [parameter array](#passing-all-runtime-parameters-in-a-single-array) in your constructors without providing values in your [Laminas\Di configuration](http://framework.zend.com/manual/current/en/modules/zend.di.configuration.html).
 Here's an example of the code scan log showing some problems:
 ```
 INFO (6): Start generating service locator by code scanning.
-DEBUG (7): Survey\Cache\Zf1CacheAdapter: Class Zend\Cache\Storage\StorageInterface could not be located in provided definitions.
+DEBUG (7): Survey\Cache\Zf1CacheAdapter: Class Laminas\Cache\Storage\StorageInterface could not be located in provided definitions.
 DEBUG (7): Survey\DataAggregator\Aggregate: Missing instance/object for parameter data for Survey\DataAggregator\Aggregate::__construct
 DEBUG (7): Survey\Db\Table\Rowset: Missing instance/object for parameter config for Survey\Db\Table\Rowset::__construct
 DEBUG (7): Survey\DbValidate\ValidationResult: Missing instance/object for parameter errorCount for Survey\DbValidate\ValidationResult::__construct